-Note: The public library will loan you these books for free.
-If you’d rather buy them, use the links below to send a few pennies to support this site, at no extra cost to you (read more here).
+The public library will loan you these books for free.
+If you’d rather buy them, the affiliate links on this page send a few pennies to support this site, at no extra cost to you (read more here).

 This is one of my favourite books of all time.
 Thoreau was the original minimalist, and kind of a punk rocker.
 His account of building a cabin at Walden Pond is beautifully poetic, bitingly funny at times, and always thought-provoking.
 My notebook runneth over with Walden quotes.

 An incredibly analytical approach to frugality and minimalism, using mathematical models and engineering logic.
 It’s pretty hardcore stuff – Fisker lived in an RV, owned one spoon, sorta thing – but the principles can be scaled to any set of preferences.